Completeness criteria for modular cohomology rings of non prime power groups: Introduction

-The criterion has two parts.
+The criterion, that we call the \emph{Hilbert--Poincar\'e criterion}, has two parts.
 The first part, namely Lemma~\ref{lem:gen}, is used to test whether $\tau_nH^*(G;\f[p])$ contains all generators of $H^*(G;\f[p])$, hence, whether $\alpha_n$ is surjective.
 It relies on the assumption that $G$ is not of prime power order and that we know $H^*(U;\f[p])$.

-Note that in computations, it is very helpful to know surjectivity of $\alpha_n$.
-Namely, in order to compute $\tau_{n+1}H^*(G;\f[p])$, it is needed to compare the degree-$(n+1)$ part of $\Bild \Res^G_U\circ \alpha_n$ with the degree-$(n+1)$ part of $\tau_nH^*(G;\f[p])$, on the one hand (this may yield new relations), and with the subspace of stable elements in $H^{(n+1)}(U;\f[p])$ in degree $n+1$, on the other hand (this may yield new generators).
-The stable subspace of $H^{(n+1)}(U;\f[p])$ can be computed by solving the stability conditions, which are given by a potentially very large system of linear equations in $H^{(n+1)}(U;\f[p])$.
-But once one knows that there are no further generators, this step can be abandoned.

-The second part of the criterion, namely Theorem~\ref{thm:rel}, would in principle work for prime power groups as well, but it relies on knowing surjectivity of $\alpha_n$.
+The second part of the criterion, namely Theorem~\ref{thm:rel}, applies to any finite group (including those of prime power order), but it relies on knowing surjectivity of $\alpha_n$.
 It uses the existence of parameters in small degrees for the cohomology ring of $G$ with coefficients in a finite extension field.
 It then relates the Poincar\'e series of $\tau_{n}H^*(G;\f[p])$ with the degrees of these parameters and with the depth of $H^*(U;\f[p])$ to test whether $\alpha_n$ is an isomorphism.
 Lemma~\ref{lem:pars} provides one way to prove the existence of small parameters.

-In Section~\ref{sec:expl}, we show an example in which this criterion applies ten respectively seven degrees earlier than the aforementioned criteria.
-The example is the mod-$2$ cohomology of the symmetric group on $9$ elements, $H^*(\mathfrak S_9;\f[2])$.

-Benson's original construction~\cite{Benson:DicksonCompCoho} yields the degree bound 45.
-The methods from~\cite{128gps} yield smaller filter regular parameters in degrees 8, 12, 14 and 6.
-With these, Benson's criterion yields the degree bound 36.
-The methods from~\cite{128gps} can not improve it further.

-Relatively easily one can construct parameters in degrees 4,12,14 and 6, that are not guaranteed to be filter regular though.
-But they allow to prove completeness in degree 33, using the Symonds criterion~\cite{Symonds:RegProof}.

-Here, we show that for some finite extension field $K$ of $\f[p]$ there exist parameters for $H^*(\mathfrak S_9;K)$ in degrees 4, 6, 7 and 12, which are not filter regular and which do not correspond to parameters of $H^*(\mathfrak S_9;\f[2])$.
-So, they can not be used in Benson's or Symonds' criterion.
-But by Theorem~\ref{thm:rel}, we can use them to prove completeness of the ring structure in degree 26.
+Hence, the Hilbert--Poincar\'e criterion combines the advantages of the improved Benson criterion (the existence of small parameters over an extension field can be used) and the Symonds criterion (the application of the criterion only involves a relatively easy computation).